nainglynndw/eventlog-rn/packages/core/docs/guide/core-concepts.md

 # Core Concepts

-## What is `eventlog-rn` is built around a few simple concepts:ivity tracker** for React Native that helps users share their app usage with customer support.
+## What is eventlog-rn?

+A **local-first activity tracker** for React Native that helps users share their app usage with customer support.

 ### Primary Purpose: Customer Support